Field Spaniel Society of America - Standing Rules

 - Provide a section on the FSSA website devoted to past and future juniors as well as promoting our juniors proposals and or funding.
 This section will also be where the forms for each program will be available for download.

-Create new FSSA fund specific to Junior Handlers to be managed as Health and Rescue Funds by the FSSA treasurer.
+FSSA Fund specific to Junior Handlers will be managed by the FSSA treasurer.

-- Junior Handler Fund will be listed on the 2011 FSSA dues statements and each year forward for voluntary donation with membership renewals.
+- Junior Handler Fund will be listed on the FSSA membership renewal statement each year for voluntary donations with membership renewal.

-2. Amendment to the Existing Westminster Incentive Program to include AKC/Eukanuba National Championship
+- Westminster Incentive Program to include AKC National Championship

-- AKC/Eukanuba National Championship set requirements fulfilled (currently 5 open class wins with competition present)
+- AKC National Championship set requirements fulfilled (currently 5 open class wins with competition present)

 - Juniors must have a grade point average (GPA) of at least 3.0 or equivalent for the two semesters completed immediately prior to the closing of entries.
 GPA must be verified by an official school transcript or home school information sent in and received by AKC prior to the entry form being sent to the junior.